Hierarchical certification of nonclassical network correlations: Nonlinear inequalities for chain networks

-\textbf{Nonlinear inequalities for chain networks}.
-The first scenario that we study is the tripartite network depicted in Fig.~\ref{fig-1}(a).
+Let us begin with the tripartite chain network depicted in Fig.~\ref{fig-1}(a), also known as the bilocality network \cite{BGP,BRGP}.
 It comprises two bipartite sources, that distribute systems to three parties, in such a way that one of the parties receives a system from each of the sources.
 This is the simplest non-trivial network and thus has received substantial attention in the literature \cite{BGP,BRGP,TSCA,BBBC,Luo2018}.
-When the parties have binary inputs and outputs, the inequality derived in Ref.~\cite{BGP}, commonly known as the bilocality inequality or the $I-J$ inequality, holds for bilocal correlations.
-In Appendix \ref{app:bilocal} we prove that correlations that are not FQNN instead satisfy
+When the parties have binary inputs and outputs, the inequality derived in Ref.~\cite{BGP}, commonly known as the bilocality inequality or the $I$-$J$ inequality, holds for bilocal correlations.
+This is, that correlations that admit an expression in terms of Eq.~\eqref{eqn-2} for the bilocality network satisfy